cheminfo-py/pytojcamp/README.md

 Python to JCAMP converter.
 Inspired by [PyToJCAMP](https://github.com/cheminfo/convert-to-jcamp).

 Some tools work well with the [JCAMP](http://jcamp-dx.org/) format.
-This package allows to convert Python datastructures to JCAMP, this can make it easier for Python based webservices to interact with the [ELN](eln.epfl.ch).
+This package allows converting Python data structures to JCAMP, this can make it easier for Python based web services to interact with the [ELN](eln.epfl.ch).

 ## Installation